 For This Guy, Lady Luck Trumps the Grim Reaper

 Have you ever heard of a person named Bill Morgan?
 He’s an Australian truck driver who has seen his fair share of bad luck—I’d have to say his luck may be worse than Frane Selak — Morgan was dead for 14 minutes!

 In 1999, Bill Morgan had a double dose of bad luck when he suffered a massive heart attack and a massive truck, and he died as a result.
-Well, he was pronounced clinically dead for 14 minutes, after which the doctors were able to get his heart pumping again.
+Well, he was pronounced clinically dead after 14 minutes, after which the doctors were able to get his heart pumping again.
 During that period, a person could suffer serious brain damage and even be in a vegetative state.

 When Bill was revived, it appeared that he was in a vegetative state.
 He was unresponsive and in a deep coma for the next twelve days.
 Within those twelve days, the doctors recommended to his family that they turn off Bill’s life support—twice; but luckily, they did not.
 After those twelve days, he came out of his coma; he was completely fine and did not suffer any serious complications from the whole ordeal.

 Bill’s New Lease on Life